top of page

 Jón Engilbert was a visual artist born Jón Sigurjónsson, in Reykjavík on May 23, 1908.
 Jón's parents were Sigurjón Grímsson, a master mason, and Birgitta Jónsdóttir.

 Beginning in 1921 he studied at Guðmundur Thorsteinsson's private school (Muggur) in Reykjavík and studied at Samvinnuskólinn (The Cooperative School).
 From there he went to Copenhagen in 1927 and studied drawing at the Technical Society's School in Copenhagen and at Viktor Isbrand's private school.
-He later enrolled at the Royal Academy of Arts as was there from 1928–1931.
-There he studied under Ejnar Nielsen who painted fearless and melancholic pictures, and graphic artist Axel Jörgensen.
+He later enrolled at the Danish Royal Academy of Arts and was there from 1928–1931.
+He studied under Ejnar Nielsen who painted fearless and melancholic pictures, and graphic artist Axel Jörgensen.
 From 1931–1933 he went to Norway and studied at the Oslo National Academy of the Arts under the guidance of artist Axel Revold.

 In 1932 he married Jón Tove Fugman.
 From 19331934 they lived in Reykjavík, but later moved back to Copenhagen and lived there until 1940.
 He took an active part in the Danish art scene and was elected member of the exhibition group Kammeraterne in 1936.
 Also in the mid 1930s he took part in group exhibitions in Germany at Kunstverein Hannover and Stadtsparkasse Köln.